BaconStrats/baconstrats.github.io/README.md

 ### Tokenomics

 We are a US based crypto project, and we believe in having multiple sovereign currencies, where the people can determine the value of A currency.
-Back to the frontier days, where two people agree on value of a service.
+Back to the frontier days, where two people agree on the value of a service.
 And with every true currency in mankind, it was backed by an commodity.
 Not the federal reserve's answer of printing more.
 Currency should be a dieing supply.
 And with the crypto revolution, we can hard code the absolute value and fair game restrictions.

 Just like every natural resource in hunan history, supplies deplete overtime, and so will the BACONBITS ($BBTS) coin.